bobbae/gcp/challenges/lshw/README.md

-# Challenge: lshw

-* First read the `Basic rules for challenges` (https://github.com/bobbae/gcp/blob/main/challenges/README.md).

-* Summary: Fill out JSON data structure containing system information and store it as a file with metadata on minio object storage
+Fill out JSON data structure containing system information and store it as a file with metadata on minio object storage

 ## Part 1